 Luckily, there are a lot of things you can do to be proactive and get that attention on your ad.
 Taking up as much ”real estate” as possible online is something we stress at Momentum, whether it on a search results page or for an individual ad itself.
 Using your brand in conjunction with your services is a great way to ensure your branding comes up.
 Additionally, ad extensions are especially helpful for making your ads big and telling the rest of your brand’s story.
 Sitelink extensions can direct users to your best-converting pages or help promote poorly performing pages you want to give a boost to.
 Callouts and Structured snippet extensions are great for advertising your company’s unique value propositions as well as specials & promotions.

-To conclude, branded keyword bidding should be a marketing given.
 Simply put, it is an efficient way to ensure your brand name shows up should anyone search for it via Google.
-Organic traffic has the ability to make up for this, but unless your name is truly unique (#7 in the SEJ blog) and does not include any ties to your industry you’ll be fighting a long term battle for SEO supremacy.
+Organic traffic has the ability to make up for this, but unless your name is truly unique (#7 in the SEJ blog) and does not include any ties to your industry you’ll be fighting a long-term battle for SEO supremacy.
 Branded bids and branded ads will ensure your message gets in front of your intended audience and allows you to take up as much real estate as possible on the search results page as quickly as possible.